Estimated reading time: 5 minutes

 The Covid pandemic has forced businesses to be more flexible with work schedules and has used technology to allow employees to work from home.

-Employers who provide employees options such as flexible work schedules, working from home, or a combination of both, provide the right atmosphere to maximize worker productivity.
+Employers who provide employees with options such as flexible work schedules, working from home, or a combination of both provide the right atmosphere to maximize worker productivity.

 Take advantage of the new Zoom era to maximize employee productivity.